-When it comes to a bike, its engine number, chassis number, and vehicle identification number might seem irrelevant.
-Many bike owners have no knowledge about these numbers of their own bike.
-If you think that only the number plate holds significance and makes your bike distinct, then you are completely wrong.
+When it comes to a bike, many people think that its registration number is the most important, while its engine number, chassis number, and vehicle identification number are of less significance.
+Even most of the bike owners have no knowledge about these numbers of their own bike.
+If you also think that only the number plate holds significance and makes your bike distinct, then you are completely wrong.

 As these numbers play an important part in ensuring the safety of your bike and considered as the most authentic source to find your bike’s history, you should know about VIN, chassis number and engine number and should know how to find them.

 What Is a Vehicle Identification Number?

 A Vehicle Identification Number (VIN) is a unique code of 17 characters that incorporate numbers and letters used to identify private as well as commercial vehicles.
 The VIN provides multiple types of details related to your bike such as place of production, vehicle description, vehicle identification, year of manufacture, RTO location, insurance policy and so on.

 As we have already discussed that a Vehicle Identification Number (VIN) holds 17 characters.
 Its serial code is segmented into the following three parts for classification:

 World Manufacturer Identifier (WMI)

 The characters from 1 to 3 of the VIN are known as the WMI code.
 These characters denote the manufacturer of the two-wheeler vehicle as well as the country of origin.